MHRA/products/infrastructure/docs/logs.md

 # Logs

-For an overview of this repository and the services in it, go to [the top-level](../..).
+For an overview of this repository and the services in it, go to [the top-level README](../../README.md).
 To view logs from deployed services, follow this guide.

 We have the following types of logs: